 Vulnerability Scores

-Illumio computes a vulnerability score, which measures the vulnerability of your entire organization.
-The score is displayed by the ilo vulnerability list command for all vulnerabilities or individual vulnerabilities via the vulnerability identifier.
+Illumio computes a vulnerability score, which is a measure of the vulnerability of your entire organization.
+The score is displayed by the ilo vulnerability list command for all vulnerabilities or individual vulnerability via the vulnerability identifier.

 Vulnerability Identifier